🎬🤖Viewing ROOM🎬🤖

 Below is an ongoing list of social media content that uses AI in meaningful and impactful ways.
 These videos carve out unique space for AI creations in overly-saturated cinematic creation contexts, and provide solid support for an AI-specific type of imaginary that is also socially engaging, critically conscious, historically informed, and oftentimes nostalgic for a romanticized tech-free past.
 We suggest clicking on the social media accounts for more awesome videos from these creators. *more to be added soon*

 First up, we have a powerful example for advocating for animal rights, and illustrating how AI could become that elusive “empathy machine” that VR was supposed to be but epically failed.
-Click here to watch the video (no embedding possible due to graphic content) and check out more content by @vegetarian.
+Click here to watch the video (no embedding possible due to graphic content; blocked in some countries) and check out more content by @vegetarian.

 Header credit: Luke Conroy and Anne Fehres & AI4Media / https://betterimagesofai.org / https://creativecommons.org/licenses/by/4.0/